Center of Gravity (festival)

-Center of Gravity Festival is an annual three-day sport and music festival held in Kelowna, British Columbia, at the City Park on the Okanagan Lake and hosts approximately 25,000 people.
+Center of Gravity Festival was an annual three-day sport and music festival held in Kelowna, British Columbia, at City Park on Okanagan Lake.

 Background

-Center of Gravity was founded by Scott Emslie in 2008, and is organized by Kelowna-based production company Wet Ape Productions.
+Center of Gravity was founded by Scott Emslie in 2008 and is organized by Kelowna-based production company Wet Ape Productions.
 The event features eight sports: beach volleyball, crossfit, basketball, wakeboarding, freestyle mountain biking, FMX, skateboarding, and BMX.
 The event has three stages of music playing various genres of electronic, hip hop and rock (although primarily electronic focused) throughout the days and nights.

+In March 2020 the organisers announced the festival would not be returning.

-In February 2019 the organisers announced there would be a hiatus and the 2019 event wouldn't take place.
+In February 2019 the organisers had announced there would be a hiatus and the 2019 event wouldn't take place.
 In recent years there had been difficulties controlling the crowds.
 A teenager had died from a drug overdose at the 2018 event.

 Past events

 2018

 Taking place from July 27 to 29, the event was headlined by Wu-Tang Clan, Zedd, and French Montana.